evolvingstuff/vdw2/content/posts/personalized-treatment-of-vitamin-d.md

  **The above are all documented in VitaminDWiki - Solutions include:
 different dose size, [different form](/categories/forms-of-vitamin-d), <a href="/posts/vitamin-d-from-low-cost-uvb-lamps" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Vitamin D from low-cost UVB lamps">UV lamp</a>, <a href="/posts/vitamin-d-cofactors-in-a-nutshell" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Vitamin D Cofactors in a nutshell">cofactors</a>, [non-daily dose](/categories/better-than-daily)**

- **<span style="color:orange;">Hope to have an interactive service on VitaminDWiki before the end of 2024 which will allow visitors to quickly and easily get personalized Vitamin D recommendations </span>**
+ **<span style="color:#00F;">Hope to have an interactive service on VitaminDWiki before the end of 2024 which will allow visitors to quickly and easily get personalized Vitamin D recommendations </span>**

 | | |
 | --- | --- |